Mental Health Facilities Muskegon, MI

 Pine Rest Christian Mental Health Services Northwest Clinic - 30.9 miles from Muskegon, MI

 Pine Rest Christian Mental Health Services Northwest Clinic is a mental health treatment center in Grand Rapids, MI, located at 2118 3 Mile Road Nw, 49544 zip code area.
 Pine Rest Christian Mental Health Services Northwest Clinic provides telemedicine/telehealth and outpatient treatment.
-Pine Rest Christian Mental Health Services Northwest Clinic offers cognitive behavioral therapy, psychotropic medication and couples/family therapy to adults, young adults and children / adolescents.
+Pine Rest Christian Mental Health Services Northwest Clinic offers couples/family therapy, trauma therapy and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
 Pine Rest Christian Mental Health Services Northwest Clinic also supports children/adolescents with serious emotional disturbance.
 Additional services at Pine Rest Christian Mental Health Services Northwest Clinic consist of suicide prevention services, assertive community treatment and family psychoeducation.

 Learn More